A Cartesian grid-based boundary integral method for moving interface problems: Moving interface problems

-A suitable boundary condition should also be prescribed on the outer boundary $\partial\mathcal{B}$, for which we choose a no-flux boundary condition $\partial_{\mathbf{n}} T = 0$.
-For modeling solidification problems, initially, a solid seed is placed in an undercooled surrounding liquid.
-The temperature in the solid seed is assumed to be equal to the melt temperature $T_{m}$, and the temperature in the undercooled liquid is given by $T_{\infty}$.
-The degree of undercooling is described by the Stefan number $St = T_{\infty} - T_m$.
+In the modeling of dendritic solidification problems, a solid seed is initially placed in an undercooled surrounding liquid.
+The temperature of the solid seed is assumed to equal the melt temperature $T_{m}$, and that of the undercooled liquid is given by $T_{\infty}$.
+The degree of undercooling is measured by the Stefan number $St = T_{\infty} - T_m$.

-In a more general setting, the temperature differences in the liquid phase lead to changes in the specific volume of fluid parcels and, hence, the fluid density.
-The density changes further lead to buoyancy force-driven convection of the fluid.
-With the Boussinesq approximation \cite{Roger2002}, we assume the fluid is incompressible, and the effect of density changes only appears in the buoyancy force.
-Incorporating the natural convection effect, the Stefan problem is governed by the following system

-where $\mathbf{u}$ is fluid velocity, $p$ is pressure.
-Here, we have assumed that the density and viscosity of the fluid are $1$.
-The buoyancy force $\mathbf{G}$ under the Boussinesq approximation is linearly proportional to the temperature difference,

-where $g$ represents the gravity acceleration, $\beta$ denotes the thermal expansion coefficient, $\mathbf{j}$ denotes the unit vector in the vertical direction.
-On the solid-liquid interface $\Gamma$, the Gibbs-Thomson relation \eqref{eqn:GT-rela} and the Stefan equation \eqref{eqn:st-eqn} are given for the temperature field, and the no-slip boundary condition is specified for the fluid.
-On the outer boundary $\partial\mathcal{B}$, we set $\partial_{\mathbf{n}} T = 0$ and $\mathbf{u} = \mathbf{u}_b$ where $\mathbf{u}_b$ is the boundary data describing in/out-flow or no-slip boundary conditions.
-It is worth mentioning that the model is a two-way coupling of the temperature and the velocity field through the fluid convection and buoyancy force.